espressif/developer-portal/content/blog/2024/12/Deep-Learning-for-Gesture-Recognition-on-ESP32-S3-from-Training-to-Deployment/index.md

 ## Experimental Results

-The gesture recognition system on ESP32-S3 showed strong performance across multiple metrics.
-Both quantitative and qualitative evaluations were conducted.
+The gesture recognition system on ESP32-S3 performs well in multiple metrics, such as accuracy and model running time.
+Quantitative and qualitative evaluations are performed.

 The baseline model (prior to quantization) established high accuracy across eight gesture classes, particularly distinguishing distinct gestures like 'palm' and 'fist'.
 This floating-point model served as a benchmark for subsequent optimizations.